DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/125534082-e84971f1-3436-4dda-b431-31ae293f42ba.png)

 Note in the above code that to specify the output we want to plot in a nested model, we use dot-notation to navigate the sub-models.
-E.g. *GrpB.S* plots the susceptible population within GrpB.
+E.g. *GrpB.S* plots the susceptible population within *GrpB*.

 # Initialization files